SystemFw/blog/content/staging/paxos-failures.md

 ## The Paxos Algorithm

-Let's have a look at the actual algorithm, using the simplest, least optimised version possible.
-What we're targeting here is a description of what Single-Decree Paxos does, rather than an explanation of why it does it.
-We will then see how each idea is necessary by showing which failures it addresses.
+Let's have a look at the simplest, least optimised version of Paxos.
+What follows is a _description_ of the algorithm, rather than an attempt at an explanation:

 We have client processes interacting with our WOR, which is in turn implemented by a set of processes.
 Paxos divides these processes into